 Your landlord can also use the Home Office checking service.

 Our Immigration Advice Service is here to support and assist RCN members who are required to produce evidence of their right to enter into a tenancy agreement.

 We can prepare a letter of support which confirms your legal status in the UK.
 If you would like assistance with this please contact us.

 You will need to provide us with:

-If you're an RCN member needing advice on immigration matters, you can contact the RCN on 0345 772 6100 (option 2).
-Lines are open 9am - 5pm on weekdays, and 9am - 4pm on weekends.
+If you're an RCN member needing advice on immigration matters, you can call RCN Direct on 0345 772 6100 (option 2) or contact the advice team.

 - English language requirements for ILR and citizenship

 - Health and Care Visas and the Immigration Health Surcharge FAQ

 - Preparing for IELTS, OET and OSCE exams